Managing Scripts With Script Menu

 This can be a little confusing at first.
 In order for scripts to appear properly in the correct order in the Script Menu they have to be placed in different locations, which doesn't always seem intuitive.

-If you have set up your "AppleScript Utility" settings as I have above then AppleScripts for the frontmost application—if any—will be displayed at the top, next will be a section containing any scripts available for all users, and the lower section will contain scripts and folders for the current user.
+If you have set up your preference settings as I have above then AppleScripts for the frontmost application—if any—will be displayed at the top, next will be a section containing any scripts available for all users, and the lower section will contain scripts and folders for the current user.

 AppleScripts for the frontmost application should be placed in the username / Library / Scripts / Applications / nameOfApplication folder.
 The username / Library / Scripts folder is not installed by default, so you will have to create these folders.
 Thus, in order to have AppleScripts for iTunes appear at the top of the Script Menu when iTunes is active, you will have folders set up like username / Library / Scripts / Applications / iTunes and your iTunes AppleScripts should be installed there.